VarsiniMarimuthu/FinalProject/README.md

 ### Azure AI Service:

-Azure bot Service: Azure Bot Service powers the AI chatbot on the Burger Bliss website, providing personalized customer interactions, answering queries, and enhancing user engagement with intelligent and responsive assistance.
+Health Bot: Health Bot powers the AI chatbot on the Burger Bliss website, providing personalized customer interactions, answering queries, and enhancing user engagement with intelligent and responsive assistance.

 ### Features and Functionalities: